nativi-sh/nativishBlog/content/en/posts/Grammarly/index.md

 ### Contextual Accuracy: Nativish Understands Your Writing Better
 Understanding the context of a sentence is crucial for making relevant corrections.
 Most writing assistant applications, including Grammarly, ignore context, leading to suboptimal corrections.
-Nativish, powered by the latest language learning models, excels in this area by providing highly relevant corrections based on the context of your writing.
+Nativish, powered by the latest LLMs, excels in this area by providing highly relevant corrections based on the context of your writing.

 &nbsp;
 **Key Benefits:**